Arts Education Programs for People with Disabilities

 Music History Class

-9 and upMusicA class where students learn about the lives and works of composers representing different historical periods and world cultures
+9 and upMusicA class where participants learn about the lives and works of composers representing different historical periods and world cultures

 Instruction both in person on our Boston campus and via video conference